Programs We Support

 Melissa Hale,

-Head of Deaf Women's Cricket at Cricket Australia
+Ex Head of Deaf Women's Cricket

-Cricket
+at Cricket Australia

 Our Target - $5,000 +

 The Victorian Blind Cricket Association in Melbourne was formed in 1922 and is the birthplace of Blind Cricket.
 The VBCA provide the opportunity for Blind and Vision Impaired people to learn and play Blind Cricket.
-They promote integration with sighted players to break down isolation and work to remove financial barriers that can impact people with limited vision.
+With a long and proud tradition and highly dedicated players, the VBCA need funds to continue and grow.

 "The amount of people that have come through blind cricket and it’s changed their life for the better, the numbers just grow and grow.”